kkarjee/slate-studio-assessment-backend-2019/README.md

 ## Notes on Solution
 #### Node Version - v10.16.0

+### Couldn't manage unit test in the given time.
+### Lint - extended Airbnb.
+There is unused React plugin used by airbnb, which I realized only later and leave it there in the configuration.

 ### Query/Mutation Signatures
 ## Search Incidents
 `sortOrder` should be 'ASC' or 'DESC'.
 Default value is 'DESC'.
 This field is optional.<br>